 November will be a jam-packed month for the watch industry.
 In addition to the Only Watch charity event and Geneva auctions from leading houses like Christie’s, Phillips, and Sotheby’s, November will also see the 2017 edition of the Grand Prix d’Horlogerie de Genève (GPHG).
-Regarded as the Oscars of the world watch, it’s an ultra glamorous time for leading watch brands to celebrate a job well done.
+Regarded as the Oscars of the world watch, it’s an ultra-glamorous time for leading watch brands to celebrate a job well done.
 Along with the coveted top prize of the evening, the Aiguille d’Or, there are also 12 other categories.
-These range from ladies’ watches to men’s sport watches to artistic crafts and others.
+These range from ladies’ to men’s sports watches to artistic crafts and others.
 Here are our favorite nominees from the long list of 2017 GPGH watches.

 A. Lange & Söhne Lange 1 Moonphase